vikineema/3D-Models-for-QGIS-using-ODM/README.md

 ### Way one: using Web ODM

 The exported ```.png``` images can now be imported into WebODM.
-Use the steps below to create a project and then load the images in WebODM:
+Use the steps below to create a project and then load the images into WebODM:

 1. Create a new project in WebODM using the Add project button.
 Name the project and add an optional project description.